-Five Signs It’s Time To Leave a Product Line Behind
+Five Signs It’s Time To Drop a Product Line

 Your company’s been making Widgets for years.
 It’s not your core business, but the factory continues to fill Widget orders because — well, because it can.
 But as the old saying goes, just because you can doesn’t mean you should.
 Pruning Widgets from your production scope can consolidate your production efforts and refocus your business elsewhere — especially if Widget production is far removed from your core capabilities.